sunjeevs/AWS-Projects/Serverless-Reminder-Application/Stages/Stage 2 - Configure Email Reminder Lambda.md

 Serverless Reminder Application

-# STAGE 2A - CREATE THE Lambda Execution Role for Lambda
+# STAGE 2A - Create the Lambda Execution Role for Lambda

 In this stage of the demo, an IAM role needs to be created, which will be used by the email_reminder_lambda to interact with other AWS services.
 It could be created manually, but it's easier to complete this step using CloudFormation to expedite the process.